loloicci/nimly/README.rst

 #######
 |azure_pipelines| |nimble|

-Lexer Generator and Parser Generator as a library in Nim.
+Lexer Generator and Parser Generator as a Macro Library in Nim.

 With nimly, you can make lexer/parser by writing definition in formats like lex/yacc.